openeuler-mirror/community/sig/sig-Java/sig-Java.md

 ### Repositories and description managed by this SIG

-- Repository of scripts and docs for Java package: https://gitee.com/openeuler/Java-Packages
+- Repository of scripts, macros and docs for Java package: https://gitee.com/openeuler/Java-Packages

 ## Basic Information